 As an example, consider an experiment that measures the speed of sound in a material along the three directions (along x, y and z coordinates).
 By taking the mean of these values, we can get the average speed of sound in this medium.

-However, there are so many external factors that can influence the speed of sound, like small temperature variations, reaction time of the stopwatch, pressure changes in the laboratory, wind velocity changes, and other random errors.
-Thus instead of taking the mean by one measurement, we prefer to take several measurements and take a mean each time.
+However, there are so many external factors that can influence the speed of sound, like small temperature variations, the reaction time of the stopwatch, pressure changes in the laboratory, wind velocity changes, and other random errors.
+Thus instead of taking the mean with one measurement, we should instead take several measurements and take a mean each time.
 This is a sampling distribution.
 The standard error of the mean now refers to the change in mean with different experiments conducted each time.

 Mathematically, the standard error of the mean formula is given by:

 It can be seen from the formula that the standard error of the mean decreases as N increases.
-This is expected because if the mean at each step is calculated using a lot of data points, then a small deviation in one value will cause less effect on the final mean.
+This is expected because if the mean at each step is calculated using many data points, then a small deviation in one value will cause less effect on the final mean.

 The standard error of the mean tells us how the mean varies with different experiments measuring the same quantity.
 Thus if the effect of random changes are significant, then the standard error of the mean will be higher.
 If there is no change in the data points as experiments are repeated, then the standard error of mean is zero.